 Birth Trauma Causes Cerebral Palsy

 Birth trauma is also a significant cause of cerebral palsy.
-The improper use of forceps and vacuum extractors by physicians and midwifes can cause severe brain injury and lifetime debilitation.
+The improper use of forceps (photo shown below) and vacuum extractors by physicians and midwives can cause severe brain injury and lifetime debilitation.
 Also, the improper use of drugs to drive labor and delivery can result in severe birth trauma and cerebral palsy.
 Often, health care providers fail to understand the ramifications and potential adverse effects of the drugs they administer and severe injury can occur.
 When children are diagnosed with cerebral palsy, a mental handicap, or physical handicap, trauma and hypoxia at birth should be looked into as a potential cause.

 What Are The Effects of Cerebral Palsy?

-Cerebral palsy includes a large amount of brain disorders that can affect a subject's bodily functions and cognition.
+Cerebral palsy includes a large number of brain disorders that can affect a subject's bodily functions and cognition.
 Symptoms can range from mild to severe, affect one or both sides of the body, and be more pronounced in the arms and/or legs.
 Effects include:

 - Weakness, paralysis, and/or tightness of muscles;

 - The tightness and limited movement of joints;